ethereum/web3.py/docs/providers.rst

 WebsocketProviderV2 (beta)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: This provider is still in beta.
+However, it is being actively developed
+    and supported and is expected to be stable in the next major version of *web3.py*
+    (v7).

 .. py:class:: web3.providers.websocket.WebsocketProviderV2(endpoint_uri, websocket_kwargs, call_timeout)

     This provider handles interactions with an WS or WSS based JSON-RPC server.